sritchie/strange-loop-2023/presentations/README.md

 npm run serve
 ```

 Then open http://localhost:8000 and navigate to the `org` folder.
-Click on any
+Click on
-of the `html` files to view a presentation.
+`org/stl.html` files to view a presentation.

 Now, `s` will open a presenter notes view.